 First, does a wet willy constitute a “breach of the peace” under Connecticut law?
 Well … yes:

 A person is guilty of breach of the peace in the second degree when, with intent to cause inconvenience, annoyance or alarm, or recklessly creating a risk thereof, such person: (1) Engages in fighting or in violent, tumultuous or threatening behavior in a public place; or (2) assaults or strikes another; or (3) threatens to commit any crime against another person or such other person’s property; or (4) publicly exhibits, distributes, posts up or advertises any offensive, indecent or abusive matter concerning any person; or (5) in a public place, uses abusive or obscene language or makes an obscene gesture; or (6) creates a public and hazardous or physically offensive condition by any act which such person is not licensed or privileged to do.

 Conn.
 Stat. § 53a-181(a).
-Most of this doesn't apply, but I'd have to agree that at a minimum he "intended to cause annoyance" by "creating a physically offensive condition"—I mean, that's what a wet willy is for—by means of "an act he was not privileged to do."
-Statutes like these are infamously broad, of course; often they are limited by First Amendment concerns, but I don't see that applying here, or at least I'm having trouble thinking of what message a wet willy might be intended to convey.
-"Get out of my way, four-year-old" comes to mind, but words or non-contact gestures would be better for that.
+I’d have to agree that at a minimum he “intended to cause annoyance” by “creating a physically offensive condition”—I mean, that’s what a wet willy is for—by means of “an act he was not privileged to do.”
+Statutes like these are infamously broad, of course; often they are limited by First Amendment concerns, but I don’t see that applying here, or at least I’m having trouble thinking of what message a wet willy might be intended to convey.
+“Get out of my way, four-year-old” comes to mind, but words or gestures would be better for that.
 So, I guess the answer is yes: it is technically a crime to give someone a wet willy.
-(The good news is that it's only a misdemeanor.)
+(The good news: it’s only a misdemeanor.)